By: Sharon Aron Baron

-Within a month of moving to Parkland, she joined the Parkland/Coconut Creek MOMS Club so that she could meet some people from the area, and today she’s still friends with those same mothers that she met the first month she moved here.
+Within a month of moving to Parkland, she joined the Parkland/Coconut Creek MOMS Club to meet some people from the area, and today she’s still friends with those same mothers that she met the first month she moved here.

 “That’s a testament to the type of community Parkland is.”

-Her long term goals for the city are continuing to have a relationship with the Broward County School Board along with the schools and doing everything she can to support education as well as seeing that Loxahatchee Road is completed sooner rather than later.
-This includes a median, bike lanes and a sidewalk.
-One of the issues is that the road west of Parkside belongs to the County, and to the east belongs to the City.
-This joint program also involves the Metropolitan Planning Organization, which she serves on, as well as State funding.
+Her long-term goals for the city are continuing to have a relationship with the Broward County School Board and the schools, doing everything she can to support education, and seeing that Loxahatchee Road is completed sooner rather than later.
+This includes a median, bike lanes, and a sidewalk.
+One of the issues is that the road west of Parkside belongs to the County, and the east belongs to the City.
+This joint program also involves the Metropolitan Planning Organization, which she serves on and State funding.

 “This isn’t just a Parkland project,” she said.
 “This is a multi-governmental project that all has to be coordinated.”